 - Name: Displays the name of the created segment.
 For more information on segment creation, read our Creating Segments with Next-Gen Segment Builder article.

-- Contacts: Mentions the number of contacts that have been grouped to build a segment.
+- Contacts: Displays the number of contacts grouped to build a segment.

-- Created and Updated At: Displays the date at which the segment was created and modified.
+- Created and Updated At: Displays the date and time the segment was created and modified.

-- Actions: Allows you to export, edit, archive, delete, refresh, and create duplicate segments, respectively.
+- Actions: This enables you to export, edit, archive, delete, refresh, and create duplicate segments, respectively.

 Viewing Segment details and Ruleset